Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: Introduction

 Once the limit is taken, we consider the soliton gas on the whole real line $x\in \R$.
 Similarly to the analysis conducted in \cite{GirGraJenMcL}, at fixed values of $t\in \R_+$, such a soliton gas converges slowly to an elliptic wave as $x \to +\infty$, while it converges rapidly to zero as $x\to -\infty$.

 The analysis establishing the existence of a solution in the $N \to \infty$ limit is fairly straightforward and could be carried out in a manner entirely similar to what was done for the case of the KdV equation in \cite{GirGraJenMcL}.
 Here we take a different approach, and characterize the $N$-soliton solution in terms of Fredholm determinants, for which the $N \to \infty$ limit can be established.
+The additional characterization of the solution in terms of a RH problem follows from techniques from \cite{BertolaCafasso11}.

-Our main goals in this paper are (1) to prove that the kinetic theory applies to our soliton gas and (2) to provide a very detailed highly oscillatory description of the interaction of a larger trial soliton traveling through the soliton gas from which the averaged velocity of the trial soliton can be determined.
+Our main goals in this paper are: (1) to prove that the kinetic theory applies to our soliton gas; and (2) to provide a very detailed description of the highly oscillatory interaction between a large trial soliton travelling through a soliton gas from which the averaged velocity of the trial soliton can be determined.
 These two results were not considered in \cite{GirGraJenMcL}.

-Although we do not consider any randomness in the initial configuration of solitons, it is certainly possible to introduce randomness into the $N$-soliton data, in such a way that the average behavior of the soliton gas is captured by our analysis.
+Although we do not consider any randomness in the initial configuration of solitons, it is certainly possible to introduce randomness into the $N$-soliton data, in such a way that the average behaviour of the soliton gas is captured by our analysis.

-The concept of an infinite ensemble of solitons was already analyzed by Zaitsev \cite{Zaitsev} and Boyd \cite{Boyd}.
+The concept of an infinite ensemble of solitons was already analysed by Zaitsev \cite{Zaitsev} and Boyd \cite{Boyd}.
 In these papers, it is shown that the sum of an infinite number of equally spaced and identical solitons coincides with the elliptic solution of the KdV equation.
 Furthermore, Gesztesy, Karwowski and Zhao showed the existence of the infinite soliton limit for KdV when the point spectrum is bounded and the norming constants have sufficient decay \cite{Gesztesy92}.